binkley/homebrewery-files/witch.md

 | **Armor Training** | None |
 | **Starting Equipment** | Choose A or B: (A) Traveler's clothes (including a witch&rsquo;s hat); a component pouch or druidic focus; a sickle or quarterstaff; a _healer&rsquo;s kit_; an _herbalism kit_; _cook&rsquo;s utensils_; four candles; a pouch with 10 gp; and an explorer&rsquo;s pack; (B) 50 gp |

+Witches live in boundaries and edges: life and death, success and failure, fear and love.
+They live "in the now" while also seeing past and future.
+They are more interested in what is real than what might have been.

-Witches rarely choose the path of magic so much as they are chosen by it.
+Rarely do witches choose this path so much as they are born innately to it.
 Signs of a witch&rsquo;s calling can appear early: an uncanny knack for spotting soon breaking storms, animals treating you as an old friend, or your stubborn refusal to be overawed regardless of station.
 You may have lived apart from others but still in the community — learning, watching, and earning respect (or fear).
 Your magic comes from knowing people and the world as it actually is, and intuition and willpower.

 A Witch&rsquo;s powers sway crowds and kingdoms, glimpse the future, drive creatures of field, forest, and water, and protect those around them.
 There is whimsy and unreality in their actions and spells.
 A witch&rsquo;s curse is _terrible_.